 A restricted diet such as a vegan or limited vegetarian diet sometimes does not contain enough iron.

-Note: there are other causes of iron-deficiency anaemia, and your doctor will want to check these out first before concluding that you are not eating enough iron.
-For example, losing blood through your guts, or coeliac disease, or an inherited problem with your blood cells.
-See the separate leaflet called Iron-Deficiency Anaemia.
+There are other causes of iron-deficiency anaemia, and these should be checked for by a doctor first, before concluding that you are not eating enough iron.
+Other causes of iron-deficiency anaemia include coeliac disease, or losing blood into the stomach or bowel.
+See the separate leaflet called Iron-deficiency Anaemia.

 Foods to eat for iron-deficiency anaemia